raphaelmmachado/fut11/README.md

 # FUT11

-Build your Flamengo formation.
+Build your formation.

 1. Select a club.
-2. Select your prefered formation.
+2. Select your preferred formation.
 3. Pick your players

 - Clicking on Share you can: